jinghuazhao/HbF/README.md

 ## Flanking windows

-This is set by `M`.
+This is set by `M`, and results for M=1 are contained in the regions/ directory.
 When M=0, we have another a direct pQTL lookup.

 Results are in tsv format of named cohorts.